 Nurses act as preceptors for nursing students in many clinical settings.
-Their clinical support and supervision support students to practise and consolidate skills.
+Their clinical direction and supervision support students to practise and consolidate skills.

-Students in preceptorship experiences are ready for more independent practice and no longer need direct supervision by a clinical instructor; however, they still require supervision.
-For BCCNM this means
+Students in a preceptorship role are ready for more independent practice and no longer need direct supervision by a clinical instructor; however, they still require

 Robin is an RN on the surgical floor in an urban hospital and is Sera's preceptor.
 Robin's been a preceptor before and finds an initial meeting is helpful to clarify expectations on both sides.
 Robin and Sera set a time to meet in the cafeteria before starting the preceptorship.

 Over that first coffee, Robin and Sera have begun their preceptor–student relationship.
-Sera feels the support and interest from Robin and looks forward to consolidating her skills with Robin's guidance.
+Sera feels Robin's support and interest and looks forward to consolidating her skills with Robin's guidance.
 Robin leaves the meeting reflecting on her role in protecting the public as she provides regulatory supervision for activities Sera will perform.